Creating a component

 3. Measurement: Lineal.

-5. Labor price: per linear meter.
+5. Labor price: per lineal metre.

 6. Waste: Fixed, 100mm per length.